dlh01/dave-wpstarterkit/README.markdown

 *   `WP_HOME` is predefined so that your site's home page isn't at `/wordpress`.

+*   The default database prefix is changed from `wp` to a random string.
+You probably want to change this to something more sensible for your project, but in case you don't, your database will be more secure than with the default.

 Note that these definitions lock the associated settings in the Dashboard but do not also change the database values.
 For more information, [see the Codex][5].